-It was an unassuming woodland – but its mature Sycamore trees, Elder, Buddleia, brambles & other self-seeded ‘scrub’ were a haven for many creatures.
-Over 12 species of bird nested there.
-Seeds, berries & insects were plentiful.
-A neighbour said the dawn chorus was more like a dawn shout.
-Squirrels had made their dreys in the trees & there was a Fox den at one end.
+There was a small woodland behind our garden when I moved here in 2001.
+Enclosed by four streets of terraced houses, it was filled with wildlife.
+Mature trees – Sycamore & Elder – Buddleia, nettles, bramble & other self-seeded ‘scrub’ made a haven for many creatures.
+A neighbour said the dawn chorus was more like a shout… Over 12 species of bird nested there, as seeds, berries & insects were plentiful.
+Squirrels made their dreys in the trees & there was a fox den at one end.

 One day in spring, watching an aerial display of squirrels through the treetops, RF said ‘We don’t know how lucky we are!
 All this, in the heart of London!’

 The little woodland disappeared unexpectedly, within a week in 2003, over a Mayday bank holiday.

 To paraphrase H.G.
-Wells’ ‘The War of the Worlds’, ‘No one would have believed, in the first years of the Millennium, that this little plot of woodland was being watched keenly and closely by (!@#!!) property developers…’ It was not Martians who landed on the little woodland, but men hired by Paul Simon Developments to chop down, flatten & burn everything that lived or grew there.
+Wells’ ‘The War of the Worlds’, ‘No one would have believed, in the first years of the Millennium, that this little plot of land was being watched keenly and closely by (!@#!!) property developers…’ It was not Martians who landed on the little woodland, but men hired by Paul Simon Developments to chop down, flatten & burn everything that lived or grew there.

-38,000 football fans.
+The Fox cubs were too young to leave home.
+But they were given no choice, as the men reached their den on Arsenal Matchday and set about demolishing it.
+The cubs’ only escape was into the crowd of football fans.
 Later, the team at the Ecology Centre said a young Fox cub had turned up at Gillespie Park; they were about to take its photo when it died.
 Poisoned, they said.
 Developers?

 ” 17.
 As older trees are less successful in adapting to new conditions, it is particularly important in this case to respect the RPAs (root protection areas), to maintain the health of the four protected trees.’